SamSherrill/games-comparison/current-dev-plans.md

 ## To Do During Next Pairing Session:

-- **START ON 3/29:**
+- Documentation
+    - Partially DONE: Improve ReadMe
+        - Needs more thorough instructions (update once site instructions are written)
+        - Updated screenshots
+        - Anything else we'd like to update in the readme?
+    - Give user instructions on the site
+    - About the creators page.
+Include links to our Portfolios & GitHub profiles.

+- 1) Update NavBar to support additional pages (which will actually be new containers at the same URL)
+    - a) DONE?: Install, import & setup react-router-dom
+- 2) DONE Create new containers for the 2 new pages

+- User instructions (likely in a separate page / container) regarding:
+    - What is a vanity URL & how to create it
+    - How to set profile & games list public
+- Warnings that direct users to the appropriate help section if their profile isn't public, or their games list isn't
+- Consider a small i or ? in a box that links to or even generates a small box that opens up in screen when the user hovers over the ? box or the entire warning

+## To Do Soon

 - Discuss usersArray.
 It is an array pulled from the state usersToSearch, which is an object.
 The fact that it is an array is legacy code from project 2 in bootcamp when we first created this app.
 It being an array may be fine.
 Changing it to an object would likely involve a huge overall of the controllers & a small overall of the compareGames function in MainPage.

-    - consider: Pull out functions from compareGames and make them their own independent functions
+- Consider: Pull out functions from compareGames and make them their own independent functions
+    - Currently all FE API calls happen in MainPage.jsx.
+We should probably move the API requests to a separate file or files, then import them to MainPage.
+    - 5/3/21 - Follow up note on this: Throughout the logic above render() we set state.
+To the best of our knowledge, this would involve a huge re-write & migth be impossible to pull out those functions & API calls into another file.

 - GOOD FOR NOW - TD element removed from thead: On GamesTable.jsx we likely have unnecessary nesting of elements.
 For exampes for the table header we have a th inside a tr inside thead.
 We will likely be able to simplify the CSS as well if we make changes to the HTML nesting structure. -- We decided to keep the td element that separates each game listing in rows. td nested inside tr was necessary to keep the current styling.